Can I Drive After an OVI Arrest in Delaware County, Ohio?

 ALS is commonly triggered when:

-- you test over the legal limit / prohibited concentration
+- your test result is over the legal limit or prohibited concentration.

 The exact consequences depend on your history (prior OVI/OVI-related events) and the test category.